Te Horo: Marae

+The local Katihiku Marae and Tamatehura meeting house is a traditional meeting place of Ngāti Huia, a hapū of Ngāti Raukawa ki te Tonga.

 Economy

 Some farming takes place around Te Horo, as well as small-scale viticulture.
 Many residents of Te Horo commute to either Wellington or Palmerston North.
 The beach is popular for swimming and boating and attracts visitors to the town.

 Transport

-Te Horo is situated on the North Island's main road and rail routes, State Highway 1 and the North Island Main Trunk railway.
-The railway was built by the Wellington and Manawatu Railway Company (WMR) as part of its Wellington - Manawatu Line that opened on 1 December 1886 with a station in Te Horo.
+Te Horo is situated on the North Island's former main highway route and main rail routes, Old state highway 1 and the North Island Main Trunk railway.
+The railway was built by the Wellington and Manawatu Railway Company (WMR) as part of its Wellington–Manawatu Line that opened on 1 December 1886 with a station in Te Horo.
 The WMR was incorporated into the New Zealand Railways Department's national network on 8 December 1908.
 The railway station, opened on 2 August 1886 was closed to passengers on 27 June 1971 and from 2 November 1987 became a crossing loop only.
-A commuter train, the Capital Connection, operates between Palmerston North and Wellington on weekdays but Te Horo passengers must board it in Ōtaki or Waikanae.

-Te Horo Beach is situated off major transport routes and is accessible by a local road, Te Horo Beach Road, that leaves State Highway 1 at Te Horo.
+Te Horo Beach is situated off the Old state highway 1 road that sits alongside the new Ōtaki expressway and is accessible by a local road, Te Horo Beach Road, that leaves the Old state highway at Te Horo.